catnipped/WelcomeToFever/StrangersHandbook.md

 ### The File System

 Many of the things you encounter while playing Fever, including people, places, objects, monsters, abilities etc. come with a **File** with all the necessery information you need.
-All files can be found, in alphabetical order, [here]()
+All files can be found, in alphabetical order, in the [File Cabinet](FileCabinet).

 ### Understanding Your Stranger Sheet